-Even worse than hornets: Here you see very little ant, and very little of very little ant consists of nervous tissue.
+Even worse than hornets: Here you see a very little ant, and very little of this very little ant consists of nervous tissue.
 Yet they too build nests, control legs, and senses, and digestive organs, find food, care for young, and lots more.
 It takes an evolutionist not to suspect that something is going on that we do not understand.
 Another ant might notice, but not an evolutionist.

 Yet hornets are pointy-headed intellectuals compared to pharaoh ants, above, those super-tiny picnic abominations of which several would fit on a hornet’s eye.
 They too have complex social organization and so on—with hardly any neurons.
 In general, the behavior of social insects is probably more complex than that of whales.
 It is inexplicable, or at least unexplained.